rust-sailfish/sailfish/docs/en/docs/index.md

 ## Upcoming features

 Since sailfish is on early stage of development, there are many upcoming features that is not supported yet.
 You can find many [RFC](https://github.com/Kogia-sima/sailfish/issues?q=is%3Aissue+is%3Aopen+label%3A%22Type%3A+RFC%22)s in my repository.
-These RFCs include:
+These RFC include:

 - `Template` trait (which does not consume itself)
 - Template inheritance (block, partials, etc.)